 Another stub for a show that Paul Black and The Flip Kings played but got no billing on the ticket was sent to me by Jeff and Christina (thanks guys!) for a Stevie Ray Vaughn show here in Madison at the Madison Civic Center Oscar Mayer Theater on December 8 1985.
 Though no mention on the ticket, if you check out the Soul To Soul Tour Wiki, Paul Black and The Flip Kings are listed as opening act. https://en.wikipedia.org/wiki/Soul_to_Soul_Tour#Tour_dates

-Another item that I can offer up here was pointed out to me by John Tubbs, a former Flip King!
-He kindly sent me an article about Jerry Alexander (see above) and a pickup band that he formed called The Groove Dogs.
+Another item that I can offer up here was pointed out to me by John Tubbs, a former Flip King who was kind enough to reach out!
+He sent me an article about Jerry Alexander (see above) and a pickup band that he formed called The Groove Dogs.
 Now I had never heard of them before, but look at the list of members.

 He also mentioned that there were tracks from The Groove Dogs to check out on Ben Sidran’s site.
 Now, be warned the tracks are currently down, but I reached out to Mr. Sidran and he gave permission to use 2 pics from his site and that he was working on getting The Groove Dog tracks back up in the coming months.
 Thank you Mr. Sidran!
 Here is a link to the specific Groove Dogs page, but while you are there check out his whole site.

 Here are the photos and links:

 http://bensidran.com/photo/1998-8-30-orton-11.
 That’s Paul on the left and Clyde Stubblefield on the right.